 This gluten-free Spinach Artichoke Galette has all the flavours of everyone's favourite spinach artichoke tarts!
 It's a simple, meat-free weeknight-style meal.
 Double the recipe to make a full-sized pie for dinner, or make the recipe as written for an appetizer, or if you're only serving two.

 This gluten-free pastry in this savoury pie is the easiest to manage pastry recipe I've used.
-I used it in this Gluten-Free Potato Cheese Galette and to make this Gluten-Free Strawberry Rhubarb Galette.
-Our new favourite pastry!
+I used it in this Gluten-Free Potato Cheese Galette and to make fruit galettes like this Gluten-Free Strawberry Rhubarb Galette and this Blueberry Lemon Ginger Galette.
+It's our new favourite pastry!

 If you love spinach artichoke dip, you'll love this Spinach Artichoke Galette!
 So let's make one!
 Here's what you'll need.